TRENDMizzou/TREND-manual/manual/GUI/trendmaingui.md

 first 3 PCs, and autocorrelation coefficents.
 <img src="../../png/png_gui/Png2_trendallpurpose.png" alt="all_purpose" width="600">
 - The **`all_purpose`** menu provides additional options.
-When the `reconst` otpion is turned on, temporary files are saved for later use in reconstruction of the data from the components specified.
+When the `reconst` option is turned on, temporary files are saved for later use in reconstruction of the data from the components specified.
 Scaling of columns can be specified, but should not be necessary if the rows are scaled.
 If the input file type is Fourier-Transformed NMR spectrum